 Q: Will my child’s school have to engage with me before teaching these subjects?

 A: Schools will be required to consult with parents when developing and reviewing their policies for Relationships Education and RSE, which will inform schools’ decisions on when and how certain content is covered.
 Effective engagement gives the space and time for parents to input, ask questions, share concerns and for the school to decide the way forward.
 Schools will listen to parents’ views, and then make a reasonable decision as to how they wish to proceed.
 When and how content is taught is ultimately a decision for the school, and consultation does not provide a parental veto on curriculum content.

 A school’s policies for these subjects must be published online, and must be available to any individual free of charge.
 Schools should also ensure that, when they engage parents, they provide examples of the resources they plan to use, for example the books they will use in lessons.

 For more information download our advice for primary schools on engaging parents on Relationships Education.

 Q: Will my child be taught sex education at primary?
 This is too young.

 A: We are not introducing compulsory sex education at primary school.

 We are introducing Relationships Education at primary, to put in place the building blocks needed for positive and safe relationships of all kinds.
 This will start with family and friends, how to treat each other with kindness, and recognising the difference between online and offline friendships.

-Some primary schools choose to teach sex education (which goes beyond the existing national curriculum for science), and in those instances we recommend you discuss this with the school to understand what they propose to teach and how.
-If you continue to have concerns, you have an automatic right to withdraw your child from these lessons.
+Many primary schools choose to teach sex education (which goes beyond the existing national curriculum for science), and we recommend that they do so, tailored to the age, physical and emotional maturity of their pupils.
+In those instances we recommend you discuss this with the school, to understand what they propose to teach and how.
+If you continue to have concerns, you have an automatic right to withdraw your child from these sex education lessons.